 - Show initiative and strategic thinking.

 - Bachelor’s degree and background in land stewardship and management, agriculture, and/or conservation.

 - Three or more years of professional land trust or sustainable agriculture‐related experience, preferably with experience in a variety of farm operations or equivalent.

 - Knowledge of sustainable agriculture practices, agricultural Best Management Practices for water quality, a local food system, and local agriculture‐related issues.

 Compensation and Benefits: Salary range $40,000‐$45,000 depending on experience, with excellent benefits.

 Please send a single PDF with your cover letter, resume, and list of three references (who will not be contacted unless you are selected for an interview).
 Save your application file as: LastName_FirstInitial_TLC (e.g. Carson_R_TLC.pdf).

 Email your application to: HR@triangleland.org

-Candidate applications will start to be reviewed beginning Monday, June 19, 2017.
-We will continue to review applications until the position is filled.
+Candidate applications will start to be reviewed beginning Friday, December 1, 2017.
 No phone calls please.

 Triangle Land Conservancy is an equal opportunity employer and will not discriminate because of race, creed, color, national origin, sex, age, disability, sexual orientation, or marital status.